silentlag/silentlag/README.md

 I'm also into **osu!**, which has somehow managed to stay around through most of this journey.

-If I'm not working on something, there's a decent chance I'm either playing it, listening to music, or thinking about a completely unrelated project that I probably shouldn't start.
+If I'm not working on something, there's a decent chance I'm either playing it, listening to music, mapping or thinking about a completely unrelated project that I probably shouldn't start.

 <div align="center">